BSA Youth Protection Mission Statement

 The Boy Scouts of America places the greatest importance on creating the most secure environment possible for our youth members.
 To maintain such an environment, the BSA developed numerous procedural and leadership selection policies and provides parents and leaders with resources for the Cub Scout, Scouts BSA, and Venturing programs.

 The Boy Scouts of America takes great pride in the quality of our adult leadership.
 Being a leader in the BSA is a privilege, not a right.
 The quality of the program and the safety of our youth members call for high-quality adult leaders.
-We work closely with our chartered organizations to help recruit the best possible leaders for their units.

 The adult application requests background information that should be checked by the unit committee or the chartered organization before accepting an applicant for unit leadership.
 While no current screening techniques exist that can identify every potential child abuser, we can reduce the risk of accepting a child abuser by learning all we can about an applicant for a leadership position—his or her experience with children, why he or she wants to be a Scout leader, and what discipline techniques he or she would use.